yimingliu/reverse-image-search-safari/README.md

 Tested on macOS 10.14 Mojave and Safari 12.0.1.
 It may or may not work with other combinations of {macOS, Safari} versions.

+The build target is now set for macOS 10.13.
+Unfortunately, I do not have a macOS 10.13 machine to test with, so if it turns out to not work on 10.13, I cannot offer support.
+I will take patches or pull requests, however.

 ## Future work

 * Add other image search engines like TinEye.